wix-incubator/velo/packages/velo-bind-docs/docs/bind/customized-props.md

 sidebar_position: 3
 ---

-# Readonly props
+# Customized Properties

 Some commonly used properties that are currently declared as readonly may be bound to a piece of state as well.
-Take the [HiddenMixin](https://www.wix.com/velo/reference/$w/hiddenmixin) for example, which is available on almost every element; you may control element visiblity via the `show/hide` api only, while `hidden/isVisible` are readonly props that cannot be set.
+Take the [HiddenMixin](https://www.wix.com/velo/reference/$w/hiddenmixin) for example, which is available on almost every editor element; you may control element visiblity via the `show/hide` api, while `hidden/isVisible` are readonly props that cannot be set.
 Bound elements kinda go around this limitation so the following will work:

 ```javascript